Oil drops on China import data, weighing on equities

-NEW YORK (Reuters) - Oil prices slumped after Chinese import data showed a slowdown in demand and weighed on world equity markets, which traded near break-even as U.S. technology shares extended recent gains.
+NEW YORK (Reuters) - Oil prices slumped on Wednesday after Chinese import data showed a slowdown in demand and weighed on world equity markets, which traded near break-even as U.S. technology shares extended recent gains.

 China announced retaliatory trade tariffs in response to the United States’ decision to impose 25 percent tariffs on another $16 billion of Chinese goods starting on Aug.
 23.

-Stock markets have maintained an upward trend amid sturdy corporate results and data despite a tit-for-tat U.S.-Chinese trade battle, with the U.S. benchmark S&P index closing Tuesday less than half a percent off record highs set on Jan.
+Stock markets have maintained an upward trend amid sturdy corporate results and data despite a tit-for-tat U.S.-China trade row, with the U.S. benchmark S&P index closing on Tuesday less than half a percent off record highs set on Jan.
 26.

+The S&P traded slightly higher through most of the session on Wednesday but retreated at the close to barely in the red.

 “The S&P and the stock market are telling you how important the tariffs are, and the market is close to making new highs,” said Bruce Bittles, chief investment strategist at Robert W. Baird & Co in Sarasota, Florida.